csbailey5t/exploratory-text-analysis-manipur/readme.md

 -   Exporting data

-<a id="org192ebad"></a>
+<a id="org477a2a2"></a>

-# Taguette
+# Taguette - Demo

-<a id="org61e88e5"></a>
+<a id="org24fc811"></a>

 ## Installing Taguette vs using the hosted web version

 Download and install page: <https://www.taguette.org/install.html>

-<a id="org8a3413f"></a>
+<a id="org44f2f46"></a>

 ## File types

+Supported file types:

+-   plain text: .txt
+-   HTML: .htm, .html
+-   Word: .doc, .docx
+-   RTF: .rtf
+-   PDF: .pdf
+-   Open Documents: .odt
+-   E-books: .epub, .mobi

-<a id="orgd2b0a76"></a>
+<a id="orgd73bfa4"></a>

 ## Coding documents

 -   Single level and hierarchical coding

-<a id="orgd2b5ab3"></a>
+<a id="org3aa4373"></a>

 ## Exporting results

 -   Exporting collated tagged texts

-<a id="org7c69b03"></a>
+<a id="org6f34ef9"></a>

 # Putting it together: between distant and close reading

-Research, especially with data, is iterative.
-We learn something from or about our data through visualization or applying some method or tool.
-With what we learn, we come back to our data with new interpretive possibilities and with new ideas.

-Working with Voyant and Taguette together allows us to move between distant reading and close reading.
-In Voyant we see patterns of language across an entire corpus.
-We can then move into individual texts with an eye toward the patterns and themes we observed through Voyant.
-As we discover in individual texts new and surprising language, we can return to the corpus-level analytics of Voyant looking for correlations of those words or patterns of use over time.
+Key take-aways:

+1. Distant reading allows us to analyze and draw conclusions from collections of texts at large scale.
+2. Close reading helps us develop a nuanced understanding of texts.
+3. Research is iterative, and moving between distant and close reading allows us to develop interpretations and conclusions that draw on the whole of a corpus without losing the nuance.

-<a id="org74fc53d"></a>
+<a id="orgedd579a"></a>

 # Resources: